 MiraDry can be used even if there is still some residual effect from Botox.
 There is no need to start sweating severely again before embarking on this new approach.

-Do I Need to Wait for my Last Round of Botox to Wear off Before Doing miraDry?
+Do a person Need to Wait for their Last Round of Botox to Wear off Before Doing miraDry?

 MiraDry can be performed while Botox effects have not worn off

 Yes, you can have the miraDry procedure performed even when the effects of Botox for excessive underarm sweating have not worn off yet.
 This is because miraDry and Botox have different mechanisms of action.
 Botox injections temporarily diminish the firing of the nerves that control sweat gland function while miraDry eliminates sweat glands altogether through a novel microwave technology.
 Specifically, miraDry utilizes microwave technology to selectively target and eliminate sweat glands in the armpits by focusing electromagnetic waves at a specific level in the body where sweat glands are located.
 Botox typically lasts between 4 and 6 months with the effects wearing off near the end of that time frame.
 MiraDry is the only FDA-approved procedure that offers long-lasting results.
 Studies demonstrate that miraDry results last up to 2 years and are likely permanent as sweat glands do not regenerate.

 You can have miraDry while Botox is still working ..

 It doesn't matter if you have had Botox while getting treated with miraDry.
 However, it is ideal if the physician can map the areas where there is sweating in order to give you the maximal benefit of the procedure.
 The area that needs treatment may be wider if the sweat glands are sweating, as opposed to having dry skin and not knowing if a larger area needs to be treated with miraDry.